prevwong/craft.js/site/docs/guides/responsive.md

 > **NOTE: if using SSR framework like next**
 > You must ensure that this component runs only on the client

 If you did this correctly you should be able you should see the text on the screen and be able to resize the iframe correctly. **But, and this is important** the text will still not change color.
 So, we are back where we started, see? progress.
-This is because of the [CSS Problem](#the-css-problem)
+This is because of the [Iframe CSS Problem](#the-iframe-css-problem)

-### The CSS Problem
+### The iframe CSS Problem
 An **iframe is a website inside your website, therefore it does not have access to your website's style sheets.**

 **This is a very complex issue**, fixing it will largely depend on what styling solution you have chosen & how you implement styling in your editor.
 The general ideal is that you need to add a stylesheet with the styling you need for your editor to function to the iframe.